Lavanthi/327FtcRobotController25-26/README.md

 * Fixes a bug which prevented PlayStation gamepads from being used in bluetooth mode.
 Bluetooth is NOT legal for competition but may be useful to allow a DS device to be used while charging, or at an outreach event.
 * Fixes a bug where a Blocks OpMode's Date Modified value can change to December 31, 1969, if the Control Hub is rebooted while the Blocks OpMode is being edited.
 * Fixes the automatic TeleOp preselection feature (was broken in 8.2)
-* Fixes a bug where passing an integer number such as 123 to the Telemetry.addData block that takes a number shows up as 123.0 in the telemetry.
+* Fixes a bug where passing an integer number such as 123 to the https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip block that takes a number shows up as 123.0 in the telemetry.
 * Fixes OnBotJava autocomplete issues:
   * Autocomplete would incorrectly provide values for the current class when autocompleting a local variable
   * `hardwareMap` autocomplete would incorrectly include lambda class entries